-Is it possible to get a VA disability rating for back pain, especially when it’s from arthritis?
+Is it possible to get a VA disability rating for back pain and arthritis, especially when the back pain is from arthritis?

 The answer is yes, but it’s not always easy.